Activities for people living with HIV

 Who can apply for the course and open events?

 The course is aimed at families with children whose family includes a person living with HIV.
 We prioritise new participants who have recently joined our activities, are getting to know our services and need support in living with HIV.
 We particularly consider a participant’s life situation which may indicate their need for support.
-Priority is given to participants for whom living with is newly diagnosed with HIV and the participant is adjusting to the new everyday life with HIV.
+Priority is given to participants who have been newly diagnosed with HIV and the participant is adjusting to the new everyday life with HIV.
 Also, a recently changed life situation (for example, a new partner and relationship or family planning) can raise new types of HIV issues and temporarily increase the need for support.

 The open events are aimed at all HIV-positive people, however, family members are also welcome.